Jack's Re-Certification Guidelines Based on Usage Frequency.

-Considering an eight-hour a day shift.
+Considering an eight-hour-a-day shift.

 Heavy-Duty: 12 months/year.
 Recertification every 1-2 years.